Flexible display: HP and ASU

-In 2005, Arizona State University opened a 250,000 square foot facility dedicated to flexible display research named the ASU Flexible Display Center (FDC).
+In 2005, Arizona State University (ASU) opened a 250,000 square foot facility dedicated to flexible display research named the ASU Flexible Display Center (FDC).
 ASU received $43.7 million from the U.S. Army Research Laboratory (ARL) towards the development of this research facility in February 2004.
 A planned prototype device was slated for public demonstration later that year.
 However, the project met a series of delays.
 In December 2008, ASU in partnership with Hewlett Packard demonstrated a prototype flexible e-paper from the Flexible Display Center at the university.
 HP continued on with the research, and in 2010, showcased another demonstration.
 However, due to limitations in technology, HP stated "[our company] doesn't actually see these panels being used in truly flexible or rollable displays, but instead sees them being used to simply make displays thinner and lighter."

 Between 2004–2008, ASU developed its first small-scale flexible displays.
 Between 2008–2012, ARL committed to further sponsorship of ASU’s Flexible Display Center, which included an additional $50 million in research funding.
 Although the U.S. Army funds ASU’s development of the flexible display, the center’s focus is on commercial applications.

 Plastic Logic

-This company develops and manufactures monochrome plastic flexible displays in various sizes based on its proprietary organic thin film transistor (OTFT) technology.
+Plastic Logic is a company that develops and manufactures monochrome plastic flexible displays in various sizes based on its proprietary organic thin film transistor (OTFT) technology.
 They have also demonstrated their ability to produce colour displays with this technology, however they are currently not capable of manufacturing them on a large scale.
 The displays are manufactured in the company's purpose-built factory in Dresden, Germany, which was the first factory of its kind to be built – dedicated to the high volume manufacture of organic electronics.
 These flexible displays are cited as being "unbreakable", because they are made completely of plastic and do not contain glass.
 They are also lighter and thinner than glass-based displays and low-power.
 Applications of this flexible display technology include signage, wristwatches and wearable devices as well as automotive and mobile devices.